suffolklibraries/sljekyll/news/_posts/2019-05-17-clare-refurbishment.md

 breadcrumb: news
 ---

-Clare Library will be closed for refurbishment from 10 - 17 June, reopening on Tuesday 18 June.
+Clare Library will be closed for refurbishment from 1 - 8 July June, reopening on Tuesday 9 July.

 Among other improvements, the library will be enhancing its current children’s facilities and adding to its existing storage facilities.